FREQUENTLY ASKED QUESTIONS... Ā

 "I have never done this type of training before.
 Where can I learn more?"

-- We also recommend signing up to the email updates from Flight Safety Australia (FSA).
-Yep, again we get it, youāre probably overwhelmed by emails, but this one is well worth it because it has a regular stream of articles that are super-useful to vocations of all types ā not just aviators.
-You may even spot a few articles that I (Parky) have written for FSA.
+• We also recommend signing up to the email updates from Flight Safety Australia (FSA).
+Yep, we get it, you’re probably overwhelmed by emails, but this one is well worth it because it has a regular stream of articles that are super-useful to vocations of all types – not just aviators.
+You may even spot a few articles that weĀ have written for FSA.

-"Why the term āRed-Ruleā Safety and where did it come from?"
+"Why the term ā€˜Red-Rule’ Safety and where did it come from?"

 "What is Red-Rule Human Performance?"

-- Human Performance is defined by ICAO ā see the definitions section of this booklet.
-Human Performance (HP) has the technical definition as cited below in the definitions section.
-Itās generally accepted as an umbrella term for Human Factors (HF), Non-Technical Skills (NTS) or Crew Resource Management (CRM) ā although each of these have technical definitions as well.
-By Red-Rule Human Performance I mean human performance that respects the red rules.
-More on this in the course and in my PhD.
+• Human Performance is defined by ICAO technically here.Ā It’s generally accepted as theĀ unifying term for Human Factors (HF), Non-Technical Skills (NTS) or Crew Resource Management (CRM) and refers to the human contribution (although HF, CRM and NTS all have technical definitions as well).
+By Red-Rule Human Performance we mean human performance that respects the red rules.
+More on this in ourĀ courses, services and in my PhD.

 "I am a non-aviator and have no regulatory responsibilities, but I am very Interested in your training.
 As a non-aviator will it be helpful to me?"

-- Yes.
-We train and support many non-aviators such as Parkās Rangers, Maritime Vessel Crew, Business Managers, Business Development Staff, Wildlife Retrieval Officers, Clinicians, SES, Police, Surf-Life Savers and Fire-Fighters.
+• Yes.
+We train and support many non-aviators such as Park Rangers, Maritime Vessel Crews, Business Managers, Business Development Staff, Clinicians, SES, Police, Surf-Life Savers and Fire-Fighters.
 The courses andĀ servicesĀ are human, not vocationally, centric.
-If you want to improve your human performance, in whatever vocational context, you will probably find, as many others have, the courses and services to be very useful.
+If you want to improve your human performance, in whatever vocational context, you will probably find, as many others have, the courses and services to be very helpful.

 "How does your training fit in with other types of Human Factors (HF), Non-Technical Skills (NTS) or Crew Resource Management (CRM) training?"

-- Our training is designed to complement and enhance all previously effective iterations of HP/HF/NTS/CRM.
-It has been implemented in several large companyās CASA-Required HP/HF/NTS/CRM programs.
+• Our training is designed to underpin and enhance any previously effective iterations of HP/HF/NTS/CRM.
+It has been implemented in several large company’s CASA-Required HP/HF/NTS/CRM programs.Ā

 "Is your training approved by CASA?"

-- CASA does not, under CASR Part 119, āapproveā non-AOC or AWC companies such as ours for provisioned HP/HF/NTS/CRM training.
-Instead, companies such as ours provide programs, and or program deliverables, to AOC and AWC holders as a part of their programs ā which areĀ then approved by CASA.
-We have created several such working HP programs for various companies and our deliverables are designed to meet, as a part of those programs, applicable regulatory requirements.Ā
+• CASA does not, under CASR Part 119, ā€˜approve’ non-AOC or AWC companies such as ours for provisioned HP/HF/NTS/CRM training.
+Instead, companies such as ours provide programs, and or program deliverables, to AOC and AWC holders as a part of their programs – which areĀ then approved by CASA.
+We have successfully created several such working HP programs for various companies – with CASA approval.
+This means we are confident ourĀ deliverables meet previously approved CASA-programs but if you are an AOC or AWC holder the ultimate responsibility for approval with CASA will rest with you (see also next FAQ).

 "If we sign up on a more permanent basis for the use of your courseware, can you help us draft the relevant policies within our exposition to fulfil CASR requirements?"